Pure pairs. II. Excluding all subdivisions of a graph: Introduction

 \begin{thm} For every graph $H$, the ideal of $H$-free graphs has the Erd\H os-Hajnal property. \end{thm}

-A related but stronger property for an ideal is that every graph in the ideal contains a pair of linear-sized sets that are either complete or anticomplete.
-More formally, let us say that an ideal $\mathcal I$ has the {\em strong Erd\H os-Hajnal property} if there is some $\epsilon>0$ such that every graph $G\in\mathcal I$ with at least two vertices contains disjoint sets $A$, $B$ that have size at least $\epsilon |G|$ and are either complete or anticomplete.
+A related but stronger property for an ideal is that every graph in the ideal contains a pure pair of linear-sized sets.
+More formally, let us say that an ideal $\mathcal I$ has the {\em strong Erd\H os-Hajnal property} if there is some $\epsilon>0$ such that every graph $G\in\mathcal I$ with at least two vertices contains a pure pair of sets that both have size at least $\epsilon |G|$.
 It is easy to show that if an ideal has the strong Erd\H{o}s-Hajnal property then it has the Erd\H{o}s-Hajnal property (see \cite{APPRS,fp}; or section \ref{rt} below).
 But the reverse implication does not hold.
-In fact, if the ideal of $H$-free graphs has the strong Erd\H{o}s-Hajnal property then both $H$ and $\overline H$ are forests (to show that $H$ must be a forest, suppose that $H$ contains a cycle of length $k$ and consider a random graph $G\in{\mathcal G}(n,p)$, where $p$ is chosen so that $np\to \infty$ and $(np)^{k}=o(n)$ and delete one vertex from each cycle of length $k$; for $\overline H$, take complements).
+In fact, if the ideal of $H$-free graphs has the strong Erd\H{o}s-Hajnal property then both $H$ and $\overline H$ are forests (to show that $H$ must be a forest, suppose that $H$ contains a cycle of length $k$, take a random graph $G\in{\mathcal G}(n,p)$, where $p$ is chosen so that $np\to \infty$ and $(np)^{k}=o(n)$, and delete one vertex from each cycle of length $k$; for $\overline H$, take complements).
 Thus the ideal of $H$-free graphs does not have the strong Erd\H{o}s-Hajnal property for any graph $H$ with more than four vertices.
 In this paper, we are interested in which ideals do have the strong Erd\H{o}s-Hajnal property.